 You are welcome.

-Our next meeting will be on 17th October 2016 in London
+Our next meeting will be on 15th October 2016

 For notes about the presentation at our last meeting please see the News section opposite.

-OT Frontiers offers up to 5 grants a year of up to £100 each for Occupational Therapy projects which contribute towards the development of the profession in low and middle income countries.
+OT Frontiers offers up to 5 grants a year of up to £100 each to support small scale projects or the CPD of Occupational Therapy colleagues in medium and low resourced countries.